 When exploring your subject choices for Sixth Form, it is important to keep your plans for the future in mind.
 If there is a specific career or university course you are interested in applying to, then researching the entry requirements now will help you in making those decisions.
-For example, if you want to study Medicine at university then one of the essential requirements is to take A level Chemistry.
+For example, if you want to go on to study Medicine then one of the essential requirements, at most universities, is to take A level Chemistry.
 As entry requirements for each university course vary, it is essential that you complete your own detailed research before making your final decision.